 1. Smart light, temperature, air condition control

 The most obvious way to save energy is to cut down on wasting it.
-Smart lighting, learning thermostats and sensor-based HVAC systems of the new generation are designed to automatically maintain the perfect conditions in spaces and keep energy use at the optimum level.
+Smart lighting, learning thermostats and a new generation of sensor-based HVAC systems are designed to automatically maintain the perfect conditions in spaces and keep energy use at the optimum level.

-Equipped with different sensors (light, movement, humidity, CO2 level, etc.) these systems can dynamically adjust the regimes depending on the changing conditions and avoid using energy in potential waste points.
+Equipped with different sensors (light, movement, humidity, CO2 level, etc.) these systems can dynamically adjust the regimes depending on the changing conditions and avoid using energy in vain.

-Thus, smart lighting dims depending on the amount of daylight available in the room and automatically turns off once the room is empty.
-Learning thermostats precool the space before the heat comes to avoid using expensive energy at the peak load time.
+IoT energy efficiency applications are abundant and easily available to consumers.
+Think of smart lighting that dims depending on the amount of daylight available in the room and automatically turns off once the room is empty.
+Or learning thermostats that precool the space before the heat comes to avoid using expensive energy at the peak load time.

 2. Energy management systems

-Smart bulbs and thermostats are popular home automation tools that demonstrate how Internet of Things and energy management provide savings without much effort on the user’s side.
+Smart bulbs and thermostats are popular home automation tools.
+Increasing demand on this market proves that the integration of even the most basic IoT energy control tools can provide viable benefits and enable savings without much effort on the user’s side.

-Energy management systems include sensors, meters, controls, applications and analytics tools which enable users — households, businesses, energy professionals, communities, governments — to monitor, manage and control processes, assets and resources in the supply chain.
+Digital energy management systems include sensors, meters, controls, analytics tools, and other IoT applications in the energy sector that enable users — households, businesses, energy professionals, communities, governments — to monitor, manage and control processes, assets, and resources in the supply chain.

-Energy management system market is estimated to reach $9.3 billion by 2023.
+IoT smart energy management market is estimated to reach $9.3 billion by 2023.

 Smart meters, for example, monitor power consumption in real-time, dynamically calculate spending and share data between end-users and utility companies.
 This data helps suppliers tailor demand-response programs and adjust pricing.
 Residents, in turn, can control their electricity usage at a granular level using applications, respond to load changes, limit wasting energy.